role-creator

 1. When a role receives a task that requires a skill not listed in its references/role.yaml, it should invoke find-skills to search for a matching skill.

-5. After successful use, suggest adding the skill to the role's references/role.yaml for future sessions.
+5. After successful use, suggest adding the skill to the role's references/role.yaml for future sessions by regenerating the role.

 6. If find-skills is unavailable or returns no match, the role should notify the user and proceed with best-effort execution.